-The Royal Art Society is simply the community educated by a specific curriculum of symbolic alchemy and meditation.
+The Royal Art Society is a community united by a curriculum of evidence-based research, symbolic alchemy and illumination meditation.
 The textbook is online, accessible by three grades, and called the “Journal” or Book of the Royal Art.

-The Mission of the Royal Art Society is to organize a secular special interest group to study, teach and practice symbolic alchemy and meditation as a global community.
-We work to advance universal health, economic well-being, holistic education and human rights as fundamental to the success of the Royal Art.
+The intention of the Royal Art Society is to organize a secular special interest group to study, teach and practice symbolic alchemy and meditation as a global community.
+In our day-to-day lives we work to advance universal health, economic well-being, holistic education and human rights as fundamental to the success of the Royal Art.

 We draw no distinctions between married, unmarried, divorced or widowed, healthy or afflicted, freeman or slave or prisoner, youth or aged.
 We discriminate not according to place of birth, language, race, ethnicity, religion, political orientation, or economic status.
 No one shall be discriminated against for reasons of gender, gender identity, sexual orientation, or any other distinguishing feature.